aselshall/eds/L/L1/find_help_python.md

 There are additional resources like [GeeksforGeeks](https://www.geeksforgeeks.org/python-programming-language/) and [Project Pythia](https://projectpythia.org/) that provide tutorials, explanations, and cookbooks.

 ## 8. Books
 There are many comprehensive books on Python programming for all levels, which can be helpful references.
+[Python for Data Analysis](https://wesmckinney.com/book/) is an example for beginner level.

 ## Summary
 Whatever method you choose, it's often helpful to start by looking at the official documentation or using the built-in help() function, as they are directly tied to the version of Python you are using and are the most authoritative source of information.